sasjs/sasjs.io/docs/glossary.md

 _Relevant to: CLI, VSCE_

-SAS Macros should be in a file with the same name as the macro itself.
+SAS Macros (coming from the `macroFolders` array) should be in a file with the same name as the macro itself.
 Each macro file should contain just one macro.
 Macros can be compiled into multiple artefacts.
 More information [here](https://cli.sasjs.io/artefacts/#sas-macros).

 ## Programs